goodcover/scala-relay/node-compiler/README.md

    - [ ] Med: Generate the necessary class depth.
    - [ ] Big: How to handle traversing since the order of the frags are unable to to be changed.
+  - [ ] Med: Handle connections and edges with a superclass.